Skip Navigation

 1. Navigate to the Transfer screen.

 2. Enter the amount you would like to withdraw.
-(Note for Self-Directed IRAs: If you expect to withdraw more than the available cash listed, you may need to wait for recent sales to settle or sell more investments).
+For Self-Directed IRAs, if you plan to withdraw more than your available cash, you may need to wait for recent sales to settle or sell more investments.

 3. Select From and choose your IRA.